lohani2280/mdanalysis/WritingDocumentation.md

 ```
 might just work.

+Beware that you'll most likely need to use the python 2.7 version of sphinx, against MDAnalysis installed also under python 2.7.
+Using the wrong version of sphinx (say, for pyhton 3) can give strange errors, especially if you also happen to have MDAnalysis installed for that python version.

 #### Checking ####
 You should point your browser to the file `../html/index.html` and look through the docs, in particular any pages that you tinkered with.